 Assumptions and dependencies

-The most critical area is the ability to make a web form and be able to make changes to it and a backend database via a web-based editor.
+The most critical area is the ability to make a web form and link the output to a backend database.
 This will require dependencies on a few key software resources, those being the Vue.js HTML/Javascript framework, the MySQL database software, and the Metabase data visualization software.
 All of these software resources are free to use for the purposes of the project.

 The skill and experience of the team has been determined to be lacking in a few key areas.
 This is a risk that is being mitigated by the use and sharing of learning resources among team members.